Non-Cooperative Rational Interactive Proofs: Upper Bounds: ncRIP Protocols with Utility Gap

+To prove (c), it is sufficient to show that an $\sf{NEXP}$ machine can guess a strategy profile and verify if it is an SSE and if it gets expected payments in a certain interval.
+Since the transcript of any ncRIP protocol is polynomial in $n$, a strategy profile $s$ of the provers can be represented in exponential bits, and thus $O$ can guess such an $s$.
+Now given $s$ and the protocol $(V, \vec{P})$, by~\lemref{verify-sse}, it is possible to verify whether ${s}$ is an SSE of the game in time linear in the size of the game tree, and thus exponential in $n$.
+Furthermore, it can compute the expected payments of the provers under ${s}$ in exponential time as well, which is sufficient to answer all the queries made by $M$. \end{proof}

-\pparagraph{Exponential Utility Gap} Finally, we prove a tight upper bound on the class of ncRIP protocols with exponential utility gaps.
+\paragraph*{Exponential utility gap} We conclude by giving a tight upper bound on the class of ncRIP protocols with exponential utility gaps.
 The proof follows immediately from that of~\lemref{poly-upper}.
 In fact, it is simpler as the exponential-time Turing machine is powerful enough to (a) simulate $V$'s Nature moves directly, and (b) test all possible payment profiles.
-Thus in this proof we do not need~\lemref{pruning} or the notion of subintervals.
+Thus, in the case of exponential utility gap, we do not need~\lemref{pruning} or the notion of subintervals.

 \begin{lemma}\lemlabel{exp-upper} $\sf{ncRIP} \subseteq \sf{EXP^{poly-NEXP}}$. \end{lemma}